Get E-Book

 The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

-The process object is the JavaScript surface for the operating-system process that is running your program.
-Through it, JavaScript can see command-line arguments, environment variables, process IDs, the working directory, exit state, memory counters, release metadata, IPC channels, and a few runtime hooks.
-Some of that information is copied into JavaScript during startup.
-Some of it remains connected to native runtime or operating-system state each time you read it.
+The process object is Node's JavaScript connection to the operating-system process running your program.
+It is how your code reads command-line arguments, environment variables, process IDs, the current working directory, exit state, memory counters, release information, IPC channels, and a few runtime-level hooks.

-Figure 5.1 — The process object is a JavaScript API contract.
-Some values are startup snapshots, while live methods and properties cross into runtime and operating-system state.
+Figure 5.1 - The process object connects JavaScript code to startup data, Node runtime state, and operating-system process state.

 The process Object